Procurement Glossary

 What is supply chain resilience management?

 Supply chain resilience management refers to the strategic planning and implementation of measures to strengthen the resilience of supply chains.
 The aim is to identify disruptions and risk management along the supply chain at an early stage and to minimize the impact on the procurement process through proactive strategies.
-This enables companies to maintain their ability to deliver even in crisis situations or in the event of unforeseen events.
+This enables companies to maintain their supply capability even in crisis situations or in the event of unforeseen events.

 Core elements of supply chain resilience management

-Supply chain resilience management plays a crucial role in procurement in order to ensure security of supply and competitiveness.
+In Procurement , supply chain resilience management plays a crucial role in ensuring security of supply and competitiveness.
 Resilient supply chains enable companies to avoid supply bottlenecks, reduce costs and respond to market changes with agility.
 Buyers can thus minimize the risks of disruptions and ensure smooth business operations.

 Supply chain resilience management: from reactive risk defense to proactive resilience strategy